• Skip to primary navigation

 • Clean Sweep Hyaluronic Lip Balm– Fabulous tinted (or untinted if you prefer) and deeply nourishing lip balm.

-My Second Favorite Non-Toxic Makeup Brand- Crunchi
+My Second Favorite Non-Toxic Makeup Beauty Brand- Crunchi

 All of Crunchi’s products are safe for trying to conceive, pregnancy, and breastfeeding.